c3re/can2mqtt/README.md

  ./can2mqtt -f <can2mqtt.csv> -c <can-interface> -m <mqtt-connectstring> [-v]
  ```

-Where can2mqtt.csv is the file for the configuration of can and mqtt pairs, can-interface is a socketcan interface and mqtt-connectstring is string that is accepted by the eclipse paho mqtt client.
+Where can2mqtt.csv is the file for the configuration of can and mqtt pairs, can-interface is a socket-can interface and mqtt-connectstring is string that is accepted by the eclipse paho mqtt client.
 An additional -v flag can be passed to get verbose debug output.
 Example:
 ```
 ./can2mqtt -f /etc/can2mqtt.csv -c can0 -m tcp://127.0.0.1:1883
 ```